jotavare/push_swap/README.md

   * **2 points** for less than **10000 actions**;
   * **1 point** for less than **11500 actions**;

-Validating the project requires at least 80/100.
+> Note: Validating the project requires at least 80/100.
+I belive 3 points in 100 & 500 would be 80/80.

 #### ERROR MANAGEMENT
 The program should print `Error` + `\n` if the following tests are made: